Anit-BK/Technical-Code-Challenge/README.md

 # Technical-Code-Challenge

-In this challenge, you'll enhance and deploy a demo online store application on an Kubernetes (preferably AKS), using a blend of infrastructure as code, containerization, and CI/CD automation.
+# AKS Store Demo - DevOps Challenge

+This repository contains the complete DevOps implementation for deploying a microservices-based online store on AKS using Terraform, Docker, and Azure DevOps CI/CD pipelines.